-They say every day you should do something for the first time.
-When you visit our Classic Coast, your possibilities are truly endless.
-Whether you're looking for a day of family-fun adventures or a romantic escape for two by the sea, our small but fierce coastal haven has just what you need.
+They say that you should try to do something new every day.
+When you visit Newport, the possibilities for new experiences are endless.
+Whether you're looking for a day of family-fun or a romantic escape for two by the sea, this memorable coastal community offers all kinds of unique opportunities.

-Savor classic New England flavors at a number of award-winning eateries, experience life in the Gilded Age when you visit the summer "cottages" (you know, those opulent, seaside mansions) of America's wealthiest families, or wander the 3.5-mile cliff walk for one of the most scenic walks of your life, guaranteed.
+Savor classic New England dishes at a number of award-winning restaurants, experience life in the Gilded Age when you step into the summer "cottages" of America's wealthiest families (AKA the Newport Mansions) or wander the 3.5-mile Cliff Walk for one of the most scenic walks of your life, guaranteed.

-The perfect-for-you journey awaits just over the bridge.
+The perfect-for-you adventure awaits just over the bridge.

 One of Newport's most famed attractions, Cliff Walk affords breathtaking scenery with 3.5 miles of rocky coastline and crashing waves on one side, and stunning Gilded Age mansions on the other.
 It's unlike anything else in the world.

 *Please note due to structural damage to a section of the Cliff Walk, detours will be in place between Narragansett Avenue and Webster Street for the foreseeable future.
 The remainder of the walk will be open for all those walkers who make use of this iconic coastal trail.

 Think: 10 miles of breathtaking coastline meets one winding road.
 Start your journey just off of historic Bellevue Avenue and continue traveling for a serene journey.
 Along the way, park the car at Brenton Point State Park to admire the scenery.
 Warning: May cause severe relaxation.